SystemElva/Kernel/docs/x86-64/system-calls/files/0001_open_file.md

 2. `path`
     Absolute path  of the file  to open.
 If  a relative path  is given using this field, the system call will fail.
+This must be given as ASCII or UTF-8  characters.
+The  full path may not be longer  than 16384 or the limit of the underlying filesystem, whichever of them is lower.
+No path item may exceed the underlying filesystem's set limit (many filesystems allow 255 characters per element).

 3. `descriptor_buffer`
     Pointer to a *regular memory region*\* managed by the program that